Jaibercom/city-of-interest/README.md

 # city-of-interest
-City of interest for lab3,  Mobile Computational course
+City of interest for lab3,  Mobile Computing course